 This reflects the percentage of time spent asleep vs. awake while in bed.
-For adults, an Efficiency of 85% or higher is considered good.
+For adults, an Efficiency of 85% is considered excellent.

 This reflects your movement throughout the night.
 Waking up, tossing and turning, or getting up is normal at a low level but moving around too frequently will lower your restfulness.

 This measures the percentage of time spent in REM sleep, reflected in hours.
 Associated with dreaming, memory consolidation, and creativity, REM sleep decreases with age.
 On average, REM sleep accounts for 20-25% of total sleep time for adults.
-A REM sleep total of 90 minutes or more is considered good.
-REM sleep of 150 minutes or more will result in an excellent Sleep Score.
+A REM sleep total of 90 minutes or more will result in an excellent Sleep Score.

 This measures the percentage of time spent in deep sleep, reflected in hours.
 The most restorative and rejuvenating sleep stage, deep sleep makes up anywhere from 0–35% of your total sleep.
-Deep sleep of 70 minutes or more is considered good, while 120 minutes or more results in an excellent Sleep Score around 90 minutes for young adults and 45 for older individuals.
+Deep sleep takes your age into account and will result in an excellent Sleep Score around 90 minutes for young adults and 45 for older individuals.

 This is the amount of time it takes you to fall asleep at night.
 Ideally, you will fall asleep within 15 to 20 minutes of lying down.
 Falling asleep in less than 5 minutes could be a sign that you are going to sleep too late or not getting enough sleep.
 Too much or too little latency can affect your score.

-This lets you know if you fell asleep according to the natural rhythm of light and dark that supports a circadian rhythm.
+his lets you know if you fell asleep according to the natural rhythm of light and dark that supports a circadian rhythm.
 If the middle of your sleep falls between midnight and 3 a.m. (typically the darkest point in the night), your sleep timing is optimally aligned with a daily cycle.
-A consistent sleep routine, that is aligned with your circadian rhythm, is important for your body’s essential processes—including metabolic and hormone regulation.
+A consistent sleep routine, that supports your circadian rhythm, is important for your body’s essential processes—including metabolic and hormone regulation.

 Going to sleep within your Ideal Bedtime window will result in a higher Sleep Score.